It’s no surprise that security cameras have advanced with the progress in technology, but what can we expect from Security Cameras of the future?

 With a modern security camera, wireless technology is commonplace and their features are developing rapidly, so it’s only natural to wonder how they could possibly be improved further.
 Automation through artificial intelligence is one area where the security cameras of the future could surpass today’s technology.

-For example, you could install a home camera and record everything that happens on your property, but you would probably only check the footage if an incident occurred.
+For example, you could install a home security camera and record everything that happens on your property, but you would probably only check the footage if an incident occurred.
 Even then, you may need to process hours of footage before you find the right scene.
 Modern home cameras often have a motion detection feature.
 This triggers an alert, usually by email or a companion smartphone app, when something in the camera’s view changes (according to a set sensitivity).
 While this clearly helps reduce the volume of data that needs to be processed, it can also capture innocuous activities like postal workers and paperboys going about their duties.

-To address this, home cameras of the future may come equipped with deep neural network artificial intelligence.
+To address this, home security cameras of the future may come equipped with deep neural network artificial intelligence.
 Rather than relying purely on motion detection, these neural networks will be able to identify suspicious behaviour and send a real-time alert.
 The idea is that you may then be able to stop crimes before they happen, or at least increase the chances of the police being able to apprehend the perpetrators.

 To give an illustrative example, imagine you are dining out one night when you receive an alert on your phone.
 In the accompanying video, you see someone trying to break in through your back door.
 You can now quickly report this to the police, who then have a chance to catch the would-be burglar in the act.
 In addition, if you have home automation, you could activate something that may startle the intruder and deter him from continuing, such as turning the lights on and playing loud music.